rinzool/airflow-extension/README.md

 ## Installation

-Clone repository where you want it, for example in your home directory.
+Clone repository where you want it, for example in your home director.

 ```console
 git clone https://github.com/rinzool/airflow-extension.git ~/